 Dean Gennaro developed a blockchain for sports course for continuing education and he teaches sports tech and innovation in the Tisch Institute’s executive education programs.
 In addition to hosting the annual Tisch Institute retreat in a virtual world, he is currently leading the development of a sports business simulation game and evaluating the launch of “Tisch Teaching Moments” as NFTs.

 “I've always been obsessed with the future.
-Positioning ourselves for the future--being "first" to the future--will create real value for our students.
-The convergence of new technologies like blockchain, virtual reality, and AI/machine learning are the building blocks of the metaverse.”
+Positioning ourselves for the future--being "first" to the future--will create real value for our students.”

 Pierre Gervois